Enter the Awards

 1. Read the criteria

-Making sure you answer all that is asked for in the category and judging criteria is paramount to a successful entry.
+Making sure you answer all that is asked for in the category you enter and judging criteria is paramount in submitting a successful entry.
 You should ensure you cover everything the judges need to compare your entry to others.

 2. Hit the deadline

-The awards entry deadline is not plucked from thin air.
-It’s part of a schedule for a large and complex process.
+The awards entry deadline is part of a schedule for a large and complex process.
 Hitting the deadline will make the organiser think well of you, and will allow the judge the maximum amount of time to consider your entry.
-Arriving half an hour before the final judging meeting will not impress.

-Many schemes do extend their deadlines, so do enquire of the organiser if they do, or are planning to if you think you will need the extra time, but don’t put it off again until the day before the deadline.
+Many schemes do extend their deadlines, so do enquire if you think you will need the extra time, but don’t put it off again until the day before the deadline.
 Being as early as you can will be appreciated.

 3. Get the judges attention

 Judges will be looking at more than one entry.
-A crisp, clear, but attractive presentation in an easy-to-handle entry which immediately (perhaps on the front cover) makes it obvious why it is the winner will be more eagerly consumed than a dog-eared one packed with 8-point type with the key results on the last but one page.
+A crisp, clear, but attractive presentation in an easy-to-handle entry, which immediately (perhaps on the front cover) makes it obvious why it is the winner, will be more eagerly consumed.

 Be arresting in your approach and use of colour, graphics and materials, but please do make the thing you’re drawing attention to easy to understand, and easy to praise.